JustGlowing/minisom/Readme.md

 Other tutorials
 ------------
 - <a href="https://glowingpython.blogspot.com/2013/09/self-organizing-maps.html">Self Organizing Maps on the Glowing Python</a>
+- <a href="http://syllabus.cs.manchester.ac.uk/pgt/2021/COMP61021/reference/new-SOM.pdf">Essentials of the self-organizing map</a> by Teuvo Kohonen
 - <a href="https://github.com/Optimization-Algorithms-Book/Code-Listings/blob/main/Chapter%2011/Listing%2011.5_TSP_SOM.ipynb">How to solve the Travelling Salesman Problem</a> from the book <i>Optimization Algorithms:Optimization Algorithms: AI techniques for design, planning, and control problems.
 Manning Publications, 2023.</i>
 - <a href="http://aa.ssdi.di.fct.unl.pt/files/AA-16_notes.pdf">Lecture notes from the Machine Learning course at the University of Lisbon</a>
 - <a href="https://heartbeat.fritz.ai/introduction-to-self-organizing-maps-soms-98e88b568f5d">Introduction to Self-Organizing</a> by Derrick Mwiti